Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Additional Result

 \subsection{Complexity and Runtime Efficiency}

+\textbf{Hardware Specifications:} We note that the runtime evaluations for the Taxi and Vicsek environments were conducted on a different hardware configuration (NVIDIA L40S GPU and Intel Xeon Gold 6448Y) compared to the Battle environment (NVIDIA RTX 3090 GPU and AMD EPYC 7H12 64-Core Processor) due to resource availability during the rebuttal phase.
+However, all methods within any specific environment were evaluated strictly on the exact same hardware to ensure a fair relative comparison.

-In this section, we analyze the computation cost of VAI and baselines.
+In this section, we analyze the computation cost of VAI and baselines in Battle environment.
 The overall results are shown in Table. \ref{apdx:comptable}.
+The runtimes are averaged across 5 runs and we do not find large variations between different runs.
 Our VAI consists of two stages.
-First, we train a V function using the regularized mean-field Bellman operator (Proposition \ref{regbellman}).
+First, we train a value function using the regularized mean-field Bellman operator (Proposition \ref{regbellman}).
 This process, which involves computing a regularization Q function, is comparable in complexity to a typical value update in mean-field MARL and takes about 1 hour.
-Once trained, the V function is fixed and reused across both VAI-Greedy and VAI-RL, so it is trained only once.
+Once trained, the value function is fixed and reused across both VAI-Greedy and VAI-RL, so it is trained only once.

+We find the overall computation time to be tractable, with most tasks requiring roughly one hour of training.
+A notable exception is the case of 144 agents with 72 adversaries, which requires 3–5 hours.
+This increased cost arises because the large number of adversaries introduces substantial CPU and GPU bottlenecks.
+However, this slowdown is inherent to current mean-field MARL frameworks rather than specific to our approach, and the additional training time affects both our method and all baselines equally.

+For the baselines, the computation cost varies according to how they select adversaries.
+Random and DC rely on simple heuristics and therefore incur negligible overhead—their runtime is dominated by training the underlying RL policy.
+However, their performance is often limited because they ignore task dynamics.
+Bi-Level RL introduces moderate additional cost by training a separate high-level selector, and PIANO incurs a similar overhead due to its GNN-based selector.
+RTCA is the most computationally expensive baseline, as it maintains 10 evolutionary populations for adversary selection, resulting in significantly higher runtime.

-Second, we select the most vulnerable agents, using VAI-Greedy or VAI-RL.
-VAI-Greedy performs adversary selection by ranking agent vulnerabilities using the V function.
-It has O(NK) complexity (selecting K agents from N), but incurs negligible cost in practice (<1 second for both 64 and 144 agents) since it do not requires additional training.
+To compare, our VAI-Greedy performs adversary selection by ranking agent vulnerabilities using the value function.
+It has O(NK) complexity (selecting K agents from N), but incurs negligible cost in practice ($<$1 second for both 64 and 144 agents) since it does not need require additional training.
 VAI-RL uses Q-learning to sequentially select vulnerable agents.
-It incurs modest computation overhead: +9.4\% for 64 agents and +17.9\% for 144 agents compared to the best-performing baseline.
-Our VAI-RL is fast since it do not need interactions with the environment.
-Its complexity scales as O(K) (number of adversaries), and can be efficiently extended using techniques to handle large numer of agents by using large-action space approximation techniques in RL \cite{dulac2015largeaction}.
+It incurs modest computation overhead compared to baselines.
+Our VAI-RL is fast since it does not need interactions with the environment.
+Its complexity scales as O(K) (number of adversaries), and can be efficiently extended using techniques to handle large numer of agents by using large-action space approximation techniques in RL \citep{dulac2015largeaction}.